Virginia cancels upcoming football game against Virginia Tech following fatal shooting

 The Washington Post reported that Perry's funeral is taking place Saturday, so the cancellation of the game means teammates will be able to attend.

-The newspaper reported that Chandler’s funeral will take place in Virginia Beach on Sunday, while Davis’s is set for Nov.
+The newspaper reported that Chandler's funeral will take place in Virginia Beach on Sunday, while Davis' is set for Nov.
 30 in South Carolina.